 Also responsible for recruitment and training of software engineers, writing adverts and job specs, CV screening, telephone and in-person interviewing.
 Responsible for recruiting and mentoring undergraduate placement students and interns.

-Skills: Object Orientated Design and programming, Refactoring, TDD, designing highly available and scalable distributed services, recruitment, mentoring, domain specific languages, code review, agile development methodologies, pros and cons of agile development.
+Skills: Object Orientated Design and programming, Refactoring, TDD, designing highly available and scalable distributed services, concurrency, recruitment, mentoring, domain specific languages, code review, agile development methodologies, pros and cons of agile development, Java, Python.

 Trainee Research Engineer, (details on request) (1999-2002)